Rabbids Invasion: Production

-In October 2010, Ubisoft and Aardman announced a partnership to produce a TV series pilot and several shorts based on Ubisoft's Raving Rabbids franchise.
+In October 2010, Ubisoft and Aardman announced a partnership to produce a TV series pilot and several shorts based on the Rabbids franchise.
 The following year, it was announced that 78 animated episodes would be made by Ubisoft's Montreuil-based studio Ubisoft Motion Pictures as its first in-house production.
 In the United States, the series premiered on Nickelodeon on 3 August 2013.
 On 17 December 2013, the series was renewed for a second season of 26 half-hour blocks, with three segments per block.
 On 16 June 2015, it was renewed for a third season.

-A fourth season was announced in July 2018.
+A fourth and final season was announced in July 2018.
 This season was not aired by Nickelodeon, and it instead aired on France 3 and Netflix.

 Broadcast

 The series airs on France 3 in France.
 In China, Rabbids Invasion ranked as the most-watched children's television series in 2017, having gathered over a billion views.
-Disney Channel Asia premiered the fourth season of Rabbids Invasion on 8 July 2019.
+Disney Channel Asia premiered the fourth and final season of Rabbids Invasion on 8 July 2019.

 In the United States, from 3 August 2013 onward, the first season (and several episodes of the second season) aired on Nickelodeon.
 The rest of the second season and all of the third season aired only on the Nicktoons channel.
-The fourth season was not aired in the United States until Netflix released it in July 2019.
+The fourth and final season was not aired in the United States until Netflix released it in July 2019.
+In 2023, the series was picked up by the U.S. video-on-demand service Kabillion.

 Reception

 Emily Ashby of Common Sense Media gave the show two out of five stars, stating: "Rabbids Invasion tones down the violence for the characters' jump from gaming to the TV, but they still have a lot of fun at the expense of each other and unsuspecting bystanders, and a lot of their antics would be frowned upon in the real world (using chickens' buttocks as egg shooters in a mock battle, for instance).
 Ultimately, though, it's crude and minimally taxing on viewers' sense of comprehension, so for better or worse, it's bound to appeal to the grade-school set."

+The show was nominated for an International Emmy Award for Best Kids: Animation at the 50th International Emmy Awards for its TV special/film Rabbids Invasion: Mission to Mars.